pyrotek45/avon/tutorial/FEATURES.md

 With this system, your templates stay readable even in brace-heavy contexts—you simply choose the delimiter that fits your content.

-See `examples/escape_hatch.av` for comprehensive demonstrations of all delimiter levels.
+See `tutorial/TEMPLATE_SYNTAX.md` for comprehensive documentation of the multi-brace delimiter system.

 ### Path Values
 Paths are first-class values that can be stored in variables, passed to functions, and interpolated with variables.